so-dang-cool/crozbi/README.md

     If the REPO is in the format name/project then it's expanded as a github https url like https://github.com/name/project -- Other formats are passed to git clone directly.

+    If the REPO is already cloned, instead of a git clone, a git pull will be performed.

+    The build performed will simply be 'zig build' with no other arguments.

     After a build, czbi will produce symbolic links in $HOME/.local/bin for any binaries found in a project-local zig-out/bin/ directory.